Wayne742/Project2018/README.md

 in the development of machine learning.
 Something I'm sure Fisher wouldn't have imagined when he used the data set.

 2. Statistical Analysis of the Iris Flower Data Set by Patrick Hoey[8].
 The goal of this analyst was to create predictors based on the analysis of the data set.
-He used Java as the programming language and
+He used Java as the programming language.

+3. THe Shape of Data.
+This site uses the Iris Flower data set as a teaching tool.
+The author of the site uses the data set as an example of how to structure data.
+Asserting that data scientists mostly work with unstructured data and learnng how data should be structured prior to analysis is all important[9].

 ## Part 2.
 This section is about my work on the data set.
 What I did with the data, e.g sum, mean, median, etc.
 My analysis of the data set is quite rudimentary.
-I have chosen to apply the following mathmatical operation;
+I have chosen to apply the following mathmatical operations;

 ### Sum.
 I have summed each column of numbers.
-For example the sum of the Sepal Lengths is....
+For example the sum of the Sepal Lengths is 5.84333333

 ### Count.
 Counted the total number of lines in the data set.